crawfo/vba-midi-file/README.md

 # vba-midi
 A set of classes, functions, and methods for reading and writing MIDI files from Excel written in VBA.

-A Factory module is provided to ensure that, on creation, MIDI related objects are in a valid state.
+A Factory module is provided for the creation of most MIDI related objects.
+Most MIDI objects are immutable.

 To parse a MIDI file, call the Midi.ParseMidiFile function which will return a collection of tracks each containing MetaEvent, ChannelEvent, or SystemExclusiveEvent objects.
 Valid MIDI files are assumed.